kubernetes/autoscaler/cluster-autoscaler/cloudprovider/kwok/README.md

 ```
 2. Create `kwok-provider-config` and `kwok-provider-templates` ConfigMap in the cluster you want to test your changes.

-This is important because even if you run CA locally with kwok provider, kwok provider still searches for the `kwok-provider-config` ConfigMap and `kwok-provider-templates` (because by default `kwok-provider-config` has `readNodesFrom` set to `configmap`) in the cluster it connects to.
+This is important because even if you run CA locally with the kwok provider, the kwok provider still searches for the `kwok-provider-config` ConfigMap and `kwok-provider-templates` (because by default `kwok-provider-config` has `readNodesFrom` set to `configmap`) in the cluster it connects to.

 You can create both the ConfigMap resources from the helm chart like this: